 No time.
 No separation between myself and others.
 All objects, all people, all things, including myself were one and the same.

-This experience of Oneness lasted about twenty minutes of clock time (I’ve since retraced my steps) and as I ‘came to’, returning to normal, every-day consciousness I felt that there had been a ‘gravitational shift’ within me.
+This experience of oneness lasted about twenty minutes of clock time (I’ve since retraced my steps to find out) and as I ‘came to’, returning to normal, every-day consciousness I felt that there had been a ‘gravitational shift’ within me.

 I had been gently birthed out of ego-consciousness and into soul consciousness.
-In the words of 13th Century mystic, Meister Eckhart, the birth of God in my soul had taken place.
+In the words of 14th Century mystic, Meister Eckhart, I’d experienced the birth of God in my soul.